idanmaman2/crc32_python3/README.md

-Just a fork to make that nice idea project to useable lib for pwning stuff with python3 and not python2 I didnt changed a lot
+Just a fork to make that nice idea project to useable lib for pwning stuff with python3 and not python2 I didnt change a lot
 IDK , use it if u want